Medical Student Education

 Fourth Year Students

 Fourth year students may participate in an EM subinternship.
 This is a 4-week rotation in which the student’s role mirrors that of an EM PGY-1 resident.
-The student is assigned shifts in both the main ED and the critical care area of the ED to allow them to experience both the breadth and depth of EM.
+The student is assigned shifts in both the main ED and the critical care area of the ED to allow them to experience the breadth and depth of EM.
 Students are supervised by senior EM residents and faculty.
 Bedside teaching is supplemented by morning report and weekly EM didactics.
 This rotation may also be done in a longitudinal manner throughout the year, which is a particularly attractive option for students in the lab or away from clinical rotations while working on an advanced degree.

 The Yale University Department of EM welcomes visiting students to participate in a 4-week EM subinternship.
 Please contact Lorraine Roseman in the office of student affairs to arrange the rotation.
 Ms. Roseman can be reached via email at firstname.lastname@example.org.
 Yale now uses the VSAS system for accepting applications from students interested in visiting rotations.
-In addition, please contact Dr. Karen Jubanyik (email@example.com) in the Department of Emergency Medicine if interested in doing a visiting rotation.
+In addition, please contact Dr. Lisa Hile (email@example.com) in the Department of Emergency Medicine if interested in doing a visiting rotation.